alwineinger/aqualogic_mqtt/README.md

   -m [MQTT hostname]:[MQTT port]
 ```

-E.g. the below command starts sending data from a USB RS485 serial device to a MQTT broker running on the same machine, and will enable the "Check System" sensor (and nothing else):
+E.g. the below command starts sending data from a USB RS485 serial device to a MQTT broker running on the same machine, and will enable the "Check System" and "System Messages" sensors (and nothing else):

 ```console
 (venv-pool)$ python -m aqualogic_mqtt.client -s /dev/ttyUSB0 -m localhost:1883